Updated: 14 March 2022

 AVAILABLE EVIDENCE TO DATE:

 Further, FDA also concluded that the totality of evidence presented suggests that a measurable and substantial reduction in morbidity or mortality among individual tobacco users is reasonably likely to be established in subsequent studies.
-The- order letter as well as the decision summary are available on the FDA’s website.
+The order letters as well as the decision summaries are available on the FDA’s website, and these orders apply to IQOS 2.4 as of July 2020 and IQOS 3 as of March 2022.

 This decision follows the agency’s April 2019 authorization of the marketing of the IQOS tobacco heating system as “appropriate for the protection of public health” pursuant to the Premarket Tobacco Product Application (PMTA) pathway.
 MRTP applications to the FDA were submitted by PMI on 5 December 2016, and were prepared in accordance with the FDA’s Draft Guidance of 2012.